Skip to main content

 • teacher training.

-To have the qualifications required of a teacher in nursery schools and Grades I to III of primary schools, except for special primary schools, a person is required to complete:
+Teachers in nursery schools and Grades I to III of primary schools, except for special nursery schools and primary schools and special classes in mainstream nursery schools and schools, are required to complete:

-1. a long-cycle (Master’s degree) programme based on the new standard for programmes in the field of Preschool and Early School Education, and a teacher training programme; or
+• a long-cycle programme based on the new standard in the field of Preschool and Early School Education, and a teacher training programme; or

-To have the qualifications required of a teacher in Grades IV to VIII of primary schools and in post-primary schools, except for special schools, a person is required to complete:
+Teachers in Grades IV to VIII of primary schools and in post-primary schools, except for special schools and special classes in mainstream schools, are required to complete:

-1. a first- and a second-cycle programme or a long-cycle (Master’s degree) programme based on the new standards:
+• a first- and a second-cycle programme or a long-cycle programme based on the new standards:

-• in a field of study corresponding to the subject or type of classes to be taught, and a teacher training programme; or
+• in a field of study corresponding to the subject or type of class to be taught, and a teacher training programme; or

-• in a field of study where the curriculum defines learning outcomes, in terms of knowledge and skills, covering contents that correspond to the general requirements set in the general education core curriculum for the subject or type of classes to be taught at the relevant education stage; and a teacher training programme; and a non-degree postgraduate programme provided in accordance with the new national standards for the subject or type of classes to be taught; or
+• in a field of study where the curriculum defines learning outcomes, in terms of knowledge and skills, covering contents that correspond to the general requirements set in the general education core curriculum for the subject or type of class to be taught at the relevant education stage; and a teacher training programme; and a non-degree postgraduate programme provided in accordance with the new standards for the subject or type of class to be taught; or

-1. a second-cycle programme or a long-cycle (Master’s degree) programme based on the legislation in force before 3 August 2019:
+• a second-cycle programme or a long-cycle programme based on the legislation in force before 3 August 2019:

 • in a field (specialism) corresponding to the subject or type of class to be taught, and a teacher training programme; or